Non-reversible stationary states for majority voter and Ising dynamics on trees: Introduction

 An even neater phenomenon is exhibited by the majority voter model described in Subsection~\ref{sec:voter}, where the transition rates are the same at each vertex.
-In this process, each spin or \emph{opinion} is updated at times determined by i.i.d.\ exponential clocks and the new value of the spin of a vertex is that of the majority of its neighbours which have an edge that is incoming to the vertex.
-We study this model on a directed tree where each vertex has one outgoing edge and $d\in 1+2\mathbb Z_{\geq 1}$ incoming edges ($d$ is odd in order to avoid ties).
-For the analogous process on a finite-dimensional lattice of odd degree, it is easy to see that any stationary, shift-invariant measure is supported on completely frozen configurations such that each spin agrees with the majority of its neighbours.
-In particular, such invariant measures are (trivially) reversible.
-In contrast, for the majority voter model on the tree we claim in Theorem~\ref{thm:nonfrozenvoters} that there exists a shift-invariant stationary measure $\mu$ that is \emph{non-reversible} and \emph{very far from frozen}: vertices in the same generation of the tree have i.i.d.\ opinions, and the opinion of a single vertex mixes exponentially fast in time.
+In this process, each spin or \emph{opinion} is updated at times determined by i.i.d.\ exponential clocks and the new value of the spin of a vertex is that of the majority of its neighbours which have an edge that is incoming to the vertex (Fig.~\ref{sub:voter}).
+We study this model on a directed tree where each vertex has one outgoing edge and $d\in 1+2\mathbb N$ incoming edges ($d$ is odd in order to avoid ties).
+For the analogous process on a finite-dimensional lattice of odd degree, it is easy to see that any stationary, shift-invariant measure is supported on completely frozen configurations (that is, absorbing states) such that each spin agrees with the majority of its neighbours.
+In particular, such stationary measures are (trivially) reversible.
+In contrast, for the majority voter model on the tree we claim in Theorem~\ref{thm:nonfrozenvoters} that there exists an automorphism-invariant stationary measure $\mu$ that is \emph{non-reversible} and \emph{very far from frozen}: vertices in the same generation of the tree have i.i.d.\ opinions, and the opinion of a single vertex mixes exponentially fast in time.

-For the above mentioned model of coalescing particles on the tree, we prove similarly (see Theorem~\ref{thm:info}) the existence of a non-trivial stationary, shift-invariant stationary measure $\mu$, while for the analogous process on $\mathbb Z^d$ the only stationary measure would be the Dirac mass on the completely empty configuration.
+Let us finally consider the above mentioned model of coalescing particles on the tree (Fig.~\ref{sub:particle}).
+In this model, each vertex is either empty or it has a particle on it.
+When a clock at some vertex $x$ rings, all particles at children of $x$ are moved to $x$.
+Particles merge when they meet.
+For this model, we prove similarly (see Theorem~\ref{thm:info}) the existence of a nontrivial shift-invariant stationary measure $\mu$, while for the analogous process on $\mathbb Z^d$ the only stationary measure would be the Dirac mass on the completely empty configuration.

-The stationary measures $\mu$ mentioned above, being non Gibbsian, do not have an explicit description via an energy function; rather, they are defined via a limiting recursive procedure that is made possible by the (directed) tree structure of $G$.
+The stationary measures $\mu$ of the three models mentioned above, being non Gibbsian, do not have an explicit description as the exponential of an energy function; rather, they are defined via a limiting recursive procedure that is made possible by the directed tree structure of $G$.